dev2Dx/EDGE/README.md

 pip install -r requirements.txt
 ```

 This command will automatically install all the libraries and packages listed in your `requirements.txt` file.
+Install DGL library according to your GPU device availability.

 After completing these steps, your EDGE environment should be set up with all the necessary dependencies.